Eco-Home Vinegar Cleaning Recipes

 • Spray your kitchen sink with vinegar once you’re done cleaning up.

 • Deodorize your kitchen after cooking – Add 1/4 cup of vinegar to a small pot of water and bring to a simmer on your stovetop.
 The vinegar will help to neutralize some of those lingering odors leftover from cooking.
+Add a piece of lemon to it for some extra scent.

 • Deodorize your carpets – Add a 50/50 mixture of vinegar and water to a spray bottle and spritz onto your carpets.